thethunderturner/filament-latex/ISSUES.md

 -[x] Make download pdf button
 -[x] Disable live preview and add a compile button
--[ ] Add livewire component on the left where you can upload images which can be rendered on the latex document -[ ] Add edit history (maybe through slide-over?)
+-[ ] Add livewire component on the left where you can upload images which can be rendered on the latex document -[ ] Dont allow to upload multiple files with the same name.
+-[ ] Add edit history (maybe through slide-over?)
 -[x] Can we add more latex packages (on top of the default ones)? -> fixed with textlive compiler -[x] When typing a latex command (ex `$...$`) the preview is disabled until the command is syntactically correct